mvolkmann/blog/src/content-security-policy.md

 Start the server, browse the app, and exercise all of its functionality.
 Output in the terminal where the server is running will describe all the CSP violations.
-One-by-one add the desired CSP directives in the `policies` array until all the desired policies are in place.
+One-by-one add CSP directives in the `policies` array until all the desired policies are in place.

-Once the app is in production, logging attempted CSP violations will allow you to know if and how the site is being attacked.
+Once the app is in production, logging attempted CSP violations keep you informed about whether and how the site is being attacked.

 ## Example Web App